Praise-Id/post-install-config/README.md

 Access the Login Pages.
 </h4>

-- Open a web browser
+- Open a web browser.
-- To log in as an Admin or Agent, go to: http://localhost/osTicket/scp/login.php
+- To log in as an Admin or Agent, go to: http://localhost/osTicket/scp/login.php.
 - Enter your admin username and password (created during setup), then click Login.
-- To view the End User (customer-facing) portal, open a new tab and go to: http://localhost/osTicket
+- To view the End User (customer-facing) portal, open a new tab and go to: http://localhost/osTicket.

 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>